mehmetcemyucel/codenews/QUICKSTART.md

 3. Make changes + tests: `pytest`.
 4. Commit with clear messages: `git commit -m "feat: add Telegraph digest publisher"`.
 5. Push and open a Pull Request against `main`.
-6. Fill in the PR checklist (tests, docs, non-commercial confirmation).
+6. Fill in the PR checklist (tests, docs, Apache-2.0 confirmation).

-> **Note:** All contributions are accepted under the CodeNews Personal Use License.
-By opening a PR you confirm that your work—and the resulting project—will not be used commercially unless explicitly authorised.
+> **Note:** All contributions are accepted under the Apache License 2.0.
+By opening a PR you confirm that your work—and the resulting project—can be licensed under Apache-2.0.

 ## 4. Need More?
 - **Deployment tips** (GitHub Actions, VPS, SSH, secrets) → `DEPLOYMENT.md`.